nstehr/mosaicgen/README.md

  - https://github.com/gedex/go-instagram
  - https://github.com/manki/flickgo
  - https://github.com/ChimeraCoder/anaconda
+ - github.com/lucasb-eyer/go-colorful

 ##Usage
 - The project will produce two binaries, **mosaicgen** and **indexer**.
 Run **indexer <keyword>** to build a collection of images (based on a keyword) to use as sources for the photomosaic.
 Run **mosaicgen /path/to/source/img** to produce the photomosaic.

+##TODO
+- Try to make it faster
+- Implement method to use a tile image only once

 ##Author